-At the core of employee relations is the way you deal with your staff can make or break your business - they are one of your most important assets.
-Treat them badly and you’ll experience an exodus of talented employees.
-Treat them well however, and reap the rewards from hard-working, productive staff who enjoy their work and value their employer.
+At the core of employee relations is the way you deal with your staff.
+Treat them badly and you’ll experience a talent exodus.
+But treat them well and you’ll reap the rewards from hard-working, productive staff who enjoy their work and value you as their employer.

-The key thing is managing those relations well.
-Whether you’re a business owner, line manager or HR consultant, our Culture Economy Report shows that fostering positive relations improves business performance.
+Whether you’re a business owner, line manager or HR consultant, our Culture Economy Report shows that fostering positive employee relations improves business performance.
 Employee relations develop trust and mutual respect.

-There's good news here.
-With the fall in trade unions, individual relationships between employers and their employees is on the rise.
+With the fall in trade unions, individual relationships between employers and their employees are on the rise.

 Engaging with your employees is vital if you want to make sure they stay happy and productive.
 We recommend putting yourself in your people's shoes and considering their:

 Be upfront with your staff about any changes to job status, roles and responsibilities as well as hours or pay.
-Remember you can also show support by finding a spare 5 minutes to check in.
+Remember you can also show support by checking in with your staff regularly.